sproff22/my_golf_analytics/README.md

 ## About This Repository

-My full writeup is available in HTML form.
+My full writeup is available in PDF form.
 Additionally, the jupyter lab notebook I used will be available in order to view my code.

 ## Notes